May Day 2025

 New Name Same Mission

 We are pleased to announce that Dolores Street Community Services will be changing its name to Mission Action (Misión Acción, in Spanish).
 Our housing and shelter programs, community engagement and organizing work, and direct services will remain unchanged.
-We maintain our commitment to our community members who access our services every day, and to our organizational partners who we collaborate… Read More
+We maintain our commitment to our community members who access our services every day, and to our organizational partners… Read more

 IMPACT